grant-park/encryption/README.md

 encryption
 ==========

-Using a substitution cipher to encode and decode messages
+Uses a substitution cipher to encode and decode messages with an integer key.